I’m always a little shocked my band-mates wanna hang with me; they are so rad and yet make me feel as if I belong to something—which is amazing.

-I replied something to the effect of “Well I gotta keep ‘em guessing, keep mixing it up”, suddenly remembering I had just choked myself to death with a police baton on stage [among other radical acts of demonstration art and theatre…] at an demonstration-event commemorating a riot the NYPD is condemned for instigating.
-Awkward washed over me with the force of a flood.
+I replied something to the effect of “Well I gotta keep ‘em guessing, keep mixing it up”, suddenly remembering I had just choked myself to death with a police baton [on stage: among other radical acts of demonstration art and theatre…] at a demonstration/event/concert commemorating a riot the NYPD is condemned for instigating… Awkward washed over me with the force of a flood.

 Det.
-H was warm and endearing as always, but his arms returned to guarding his chest as soon as our handshake was complete.
-He offered quick smiles as his eyes darted to his companions, searching for signs indicative of their interpretation of our interaction.
+H was as warm and endearing as the moment would allow, while his arms quickly returned to guarding his chest the moment our handshake was complete.
+He continued to offer quick smiles even as his eyes darted to his companions, searching, seeking signs indicative of their interpretation of our interaction.

-I myself was distracted by the overwhelming feeling of being a fish out of water in a bicycle race on Mars—focusing on his words, while processing his motions and as we swam together in this sinkhole of yuck.
+I myself was distracted by the overwhelming feeling of being a fish out of water in a bicycle race on Mars—focusing on Det.
+H’s words, while processing his motions as we swam together in this social sinkhole of yuck.

-Our connection and history sustained us, however, kept us afloat.
+Our connection and history somehow sustained us, however, keeping us afloat.
 The diplomatic fool made some self-effacing comments garnishing a sprinkle of chuckles from the peanut gallery.
 Laughter as our catalyst and beacon, we seemed to simultaneous return to each other, lucid and clear eyed.
-Our hands shot out and clasp each other, sealing the moment and, gratifyingly setting us free.
+Our hands shot out to clasp each other, sealing the moment and, gratifyingly setting us free.

 Oh these moments in our lives, one right after the other, amazing and delightful, awkward and beautiful.